Flaherty Hall (University of Notre Dame)

-Flaherty Hall is one of the newest of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 15 female dorms.
+Flaherty Hall is one of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 15 female dorms.
 It is located on East Quad, between Knott Hall and McCourtney Hall.
 Built in 2016 together with its twin dorm Dunne Hall, it was the first dorm built since Ryan Hall in 2009.
 The coat of arms is taken from the Flaherty family, with the bears (the hall mascot) replacing the Flaherty dragons.

 History

 Built in 2015–2016, it opened for the Fall 2016 semester.

 It was constructed with 20 million dollars donated by Jay Flaherty, a 1979 graduate of Notre Dame and a member of the university's board of trustees.